GoodRelax/articles/our-symbol-is-null/our-symbol-is-null-en.md

 ---

-### A Symbol Is the First Principal Component
+### Symbols are the First Principal Components

-When you organize information about something, some of it matters more than the rest.
-Naturally, you want to express the most important piece as simply and memorably as possible.
+When we organize information about something, some of it matters more than the rest.
+Naturally, we want to pin a simple mark on the most important piece so it sticks.

 That's what **symbols** are.

 Flags, logos, kings, pop idols…

-When people rally around a symbol, here's what they're actually doing: from everyone's messy, sprawling vectors, they're zeroing in on the single most important one.
+When people rally around a symbol, here's what they're actually doing:
+from everyone’s messy, sprawling vectors, they converge on the single most important direction.

 That most important vector = PCA's **first principal component**.

+PCA extracts the dominant direction of variance.
+The first principal component can be interpreted as a **symbol** capturing shared structure.
+The arrow that best represents everyone.

 <object data="./assets/images/symbol.svg" type="image/svg+xml" style="max-width:90vw;"></object>

-The first principal component of PCA is "the direction of maximum variance"--the vector that preserves the most information about the group.
-The arrow that best represents everyone.
-In other words: **symbol**.

 ---

 ### What's at the End of Abstraction?

-Abstraction strips away information toward the **nice essence**.
+Abstraction strips away information toward the **core essence**.

-- Strip a solid down and you get a plane.
+- Strip a solid down and we get a plane.
-- Strip a plane down and you get a line.
+- Strip a plane down and we get a line.
-- Strip a line down and you get a point.
+- Strip a line down and we get a point.
   → $ \mathbb{R}^0 $ still contains the information "a single point exists."
 - Strip even that away, and…?